Staffordshire and Stoke on Trent

 Service Personnel related deaths

-Concerns summary Inadequate risk assessment of river conditions, lack of essential safety protocols for white water rafting (e.g., training, safety kayak, appropriate raft capacity), and poor communication between organisers and the Army contributed to the death.
+Concerns summary (AI summary) Inadequate risk assessment of river conditions, lack of essential safety protocols for white water rafting (e.g., training, safety kayak, appropriate raft capacity), and poor communication between organisers and the Army contributed to the death.

 Stephen Richardson